 A purchasing card (P-Card) is a debit card with a one-time limit that allows a principal investigator (PI) or authorized project staff to purchase goods and supplies for sponsored projects with a budget of $2,000 or more.
 P-Cards are not for personal use and cannot be shared between individuals or projects.
-Each project requires a separate P-Card and a PI is responsible for all purchases made with the P-Card attached to their project account regardless of the cardholder.
+Each project requires a separate completed and approved P-Card application.
+The PI is responsible for all purchases made with P-Cards on their account.

-The project account associated with the P-Card is encumbered as an advance under expense code 8260.
-Transactions are removed from advance status and reallocated to the proper expense code after reconciliation using Concur Expense.
+The project account associated with the P-Card is encumbered as an advance using expense code 8260 for each individual cardholder.
+Advance encumbrances are reduced when transactions have posted from Concur after a reconciled report is approved by the PA.
 P-Card transactions must be reconciled in Concur within 35 days of the purchase and in a manner that provides the accountability of sponsor expenditures and compliance with all applicable restrictions imposed by funding sources and legislative bodies.

 Reconciliation must include the business purpose of the item, justification of the expense, and receipts.
 Special attention should be paid to items that may be used for personal purposes (e.g., CDs, videos, mobile electronics, meals etc.).
 P-Card purchases are exempt from New York, New Jersey, Florida, Missouri and Tennessee State sales tax (NYS tax exempt ID is located on the P-Card).
 If a vendor will not grant sales tax exemption, note the vendor's refusal on the receipt.